linkedpipes/applications/README.md

 After step `4` navigate to `localhost:9000` in browser.
 Please note that the frontend app currently expects to have local instance of backend running at port `8080`.

-### Building backend docker image
+### Using Docker

-In case you wanna build the image locally, follow the next steps:
+1. Make sure that you are currently switched to `frontend` branch since `develop` does not contain frontend code yet.

-- Navigate to the backend folder
+2. Navigate to frontend folder by executing following commands from root folder.

-`$ cd src/backend`
+   `$ cd src/frontend`

-- Build the jar file.
-It will be located under the `src/backend/build/lib` folder.
+3. Build the image by running:

-`$ gradle build`
+   `$ docker build -t frontend .`

-- Build the image by executing in the project's root folder the next command, replacing `<some_tag>` by the name you want the image to have
+4. Running the image by running:

-`$ docker build -t <some_tag> --build-arg JAR_FILE=src/backend/build/libs/backend-0.0.1.jar .`
+   `$ docker run frontend -p 9000:9000`